-Application Manager/Developer responsibilities
+Application Manager/App Admin/Developer responsibilities

-Application Managers/Developers must:
+Application Managers/Admins/Developers must:

 - Complete all UW data governance and “creating a good user experience” training available.